Vizzuality/layer-manager/README.md

 `decodeParams` must be present.

+#### `onAfterAdd` - (optional) - (function)
+A function that will be triggered after you add a layer.
+It doesn't mean that the layer tiles are loaded, it means that the layer is ready for consumption for things like adding interactivity, reading source, etc...

+#### `onAfterRemove` - (optional) - (function)
+A function that will be triggered after you remove a layer.

 ## :scissors: Usage

 There are two React components that can be used to help with rendering layers via the layer manager.
 It can be imported and used as follows: